 All in all, I’m pleased with the performance of the CVA Wolf Northwest.
 I would recommend this muzzleloader for hunters in the Pacific Northwest who are interested in taking advantage of the opportunities present during muzzleloader season, but who also would like some of the conveniences associated with an in-line muzzleloader.
 With a price of less than $250, the CVA Wolf Northwest is an especially good bargain for a hunter looking for a first muzzleloader.

 Still trying do decide?
-Below is a good description of the differences between the CVA Wolf Northwest and CVA Optima Northwest muzzleloaders.
+The video and table below provide a good description of the differences between the CVA Wolf Northwest, CVA Optima Northwest, and CVA Accura Northwest muzzleloaders.